Why use this type of filter?

 Whether on the go or in the home, a water filter pitcher is a convenient, manual solution to filtration.
 Despite being the most affordable type of filter in this list, a good quality, regularly replaced filter cartridge will reliably purify your water for a better taste and smell.
 So, if your concern is more culinary than health-hazard, a pitcher filter is a good option.

 Cheap.
 Most pitcher filters come in around the $20-50 mark, while filter bottles and the like can vary depending on the build quality, brand, and overall trendiness.
-In general, filter refill cartridges cost near on, or sometimes even more, than the price of the pitcher itself.
+In general, filter refill cartridges cost near, or sometimes even more than, the price of the pitcher itself.

 Ease of installation

-Other than a quick swap-out of filter cartridges every few months, there’s no installation to worry about here, just fill and you’re good to go!
+Other than a quick swap-out of filter cartridges every few months, there’s no installation to worry about here.
+Just fill up and you’re good to go!